okuvshynov/vimqq/README.md

-# vim quick question (vim-qq)
+# Vim quick question (vim-qq)

-AI plugin for VIM with focus on chat, local model evaluation, code understanding and refinement, rather than writing new code/providing autocomplete.
+AI plugin for Vim with focus on chat, local model evaluation, code understanding and refinement, rather than writing new code/providing autocomplete.

-While there are many copilot-like plugins for different IDEs, I couldn't quite find what I needed.
+While there are many copilot-like plugins for different IDEs/editor (cody ai, tabby, etc.), I couldn't quite find what I needed.
 The requirements I had were:

-- work with reasonably modern vim;
+- work with reasonably modern Vim, e.g. one preinstalled on MacOS;
-- work with local model evaluation. be fast enough to be practical;
+- work with local model evaluation. fast enough to be practical;
+- works on Apple M1/M2 devices, which have limited compute power and would be slow to process long context;
 - work with remote paid API as well;
 - support switching models in the middle of discussion.
 - focus on explanation/brainstorming/refactoring rather than autocomplete/generation.